wences-sanchez/Knowledge-Base/pages/Python Crash Course (highlights).md

 			- motorcycles.remove('ducati')
 		- -
 		- -
 		- It’s much better to think of variables as labels that you can assign to values.
-You can also say that a variable references a certain value. #space
+You can also say that a variable references a certain value. #ñspace
 		- -
 		- -
 		- Add 'ducati' at the end of the list motorcycles #card